Wengorito/TimCoRetailManager/README.md

 - User Interface in WPF using MVVM achitecture
 - Web API as a layer between DAL and UI
 - ASP.NET User Authentication
-- Extending Swagger parameters to authentice endpoints with the bearer token
+- Extending Swagger parameters to enable authentication endpoints with the bearer token
 - Database schema design and SQL DB creation in Visual Studio
-- Use SQL stored procedures to handle requests from API to DB with ORM
+- Use SQL stored procedures to handle requests from API to DB with micro ORM (without EF)

 ### 3rd Party
 - MVVM: Caliburn.Micro